iafan/Config-Neat/README.md

 1. When you need to convert your old configuration files to a new format (and then manually tweak the output).
 2. When you want to dump some data for diff purposes or just for reading.
-3. When readability of your output is more important than knoing original data types of each node in your data output.
+3. When readability of your output is more important than knowing original data types of each node in your data output.

 ### When shoud I NOT use it?